 Without the --timeofday=noon option, FlightGear will start at the current time in San Francisco - often night-time if you are in Europe.
-To change the time of day in the simulator to daytime, select Weather->Time of Day from the menu and select Noon.
+To change the time of day in the simulator to daytime, select Environment->Time Settings from the menu and select Noon.